toidang92/toidang92.github.io/_posts/2016-09-29-ember-bootstrap-modal.md

 {% endraw %}
 {% endhighlight %}

-* `quote/sharing`: the controller which you want to display on modal;
+* `quote/sharing`: the controller which you want to display on modal.
 * `quote`: the model of this controller.

 ## Bounty